WrestleMania III: Event

-Footage of an interview with Rowdy Roddy Piper was aired as Piper made his way to the ring to face "Adorable" Adrian Adonis, who was accompanied by "The Mouth of the South" Jimmy Hart, in Piper's retirement match.
+Footage of an interview with Rowdy Roddy Piper was aired as Piper made his way to the ring to face Adrian Adonis, who was accompanied by Jimmy Hart, in Piper's retirement match.
 Piper and Adonis began the match by attacking each other with Piper's belt.
 Adonis put a sleeper hold on Piper in the middle of the ring and released the hold prior to Piper's arm going down for a 3rd time, thinking that he won the match.
 When Jimmy Hart got in the ring to celebrate with Adonis, Brutus Beefcake came to the ring to help Piper recover, and Piper attacked Adonis and performed a sleeper hold of his own.
 Piper got the victory, and after the match was over, Brutus got in the ring and cut Adrian Adonis' hair as Piper held Jimmy Hart down.
 After being woken by Beefcake and seeing himself in the mirror he had brought to the ring that Piper was holding, Adonis hit the mirror and chased Piper around the ring before leaving the ring in embarrassment with Hart using his jacket to cover Adonis' head.

-Up next was a six-man tag team match featuring former referee Danny Davis (in his debut as a WWF wrestler) and the WWF Tag Team Champions, The Hart Foundation (Bret "Hitman" Hart and Jim "The Anvil" Neidhart), against The British Bulldogs (Dynamite Kid and Davey Boy Smith) and Tito Santana with Matilda the Bulldog in their corner.
-As a referee Davis' bias towards heel wrestlers had led to the Bulldogs losing the tag titles to the Harts and also led to Santana losing the WWF Intercontinental Heavyweight Championship to "Macho Man" Randy Savage.
+Up next was a six-man tag team match featuring former referee Danny Davis (in his debut as a WWF wrestler) and The Hart Foundation (Bret Hart and Jim Neidhart) against The British Bulldogs (Dynamite Kid and Davey Boy Smith) and Tito Santana with Matilda the Bulldog in their corner.
+As a referee, Davis' bias towards heel wrestlers had led to the Bulldogs losing the tag titles to the Harts and also led to Santana losing the WWF Intercontinental Heavyweight Championship to Randy Savage.
 The Bulldogs had many near-falls, yet Neidhart broke up most of them.
-After all three members of the Bulldogs/Santana team had got a measure of revenge on Davis, all six wrestlers ended up brawling in the ring.
+After all three members of the Bulldogs/Santana team had gotten a measure of revenge on Davis, all six wrestlers ended up brawling in the ring.
 Danny Davis recovered and hit Davey Boy with Jimmy Hart's megaphone and pinned him for the win.

-"The Natural" Butch Reed's making his pay-per-view debut against Koko B. Ware, was the following match.
-Reed won the match with a rollup (and a handful of tights) after a high cross-body from Koko.
+Butch Reed, making his pay-per-view debut, against Koko B. Ware, was the following match.
+Reed won the match with a rollup, (and a handful of tights), after a high cross-body from Koko.
 After the contest, Reed's manager Slick got in the ring and attacked Koko B. Ware with his cane, but Tito Santana quickly rushed to the ring and stopped Slick, and ripped some of his clothes off.
 Slick retreated as Reed got back in the ring, only for Reed to get a double drop kick from Koko and Santana.